-This section discusses how to conduct a disparate impact analysis, introduces guidance and data sets useful for this purpose, and provides examples from practice and case law of the relevance to municipal planning.
+This section describes how to conduct a disparate impact analysis, introduces data sets useful for this purpose, and provides examples from practice and case law of the relevance to municipal planning.

 This section provides resources to assist municipalities and housing developers to effectively reach out to and communicate with individuals whose primary language is not English and may be linguistically isolated.

 Accessibility for People with Disabilities: Zoning for Group Homes